rubygems/rfcs/text/0008-ingest-gem-content.md

 It allows the system to store less data and the costs scale exactly with the demand for the feature.
 For rubygems.org, which is does not have a full time staff to maintain a more complex solution, we believe a trade-off towards storage cost and away from operational complexity is warranted.

-#### AWS Lambda?
+#### AWS Lambda

 We considered running these on AWS Lambda, using a S3 trigger event when a `.gem` was uploaded.
 The Lambda solution optimizes for higher throughput, but adds costs and complexity.
-For example, while the code in the Lambda function may be similar, it must maintain its own connection to the rubygems.org database in order to save data (whether directly or via an API provided by rubygems.org).
+For example, while the code in the Lambda function may be similar to a background job, it would still be a separate code base from the rails app.
 Testing lambda functions requires more steps and is more involved than testing Rails background jobs.
 The production and staging infrastructure also becomes more complicated, increasing the number of repositories and systems involved in running rubygems.org.